Lafargeholcim (VTX:LHN) Given a CHF 49.70 Price Target by Jefferies Financial Group Analysts

-Lafargeholcim (VTX:LHN) received a CHF 49.70 price target from analysts at Jefferies Financial Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
+Jefferies Financial Group set a CHF 49.70 price target on Lafargeholcim (VTX:LHN) in a research note released on Monday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

-A number of other analysts have also commented on the company.
-Barclays set a CHF 54 price objective on Lafargeholcim and gave the company a “buy” rating in a research note on Monday, November 2nd.
-Credit Suisse Group set a CHF 61 target price on Lafargeholcim and gave the stock a “buy” rating in a research report on Wednesday, December 16th.
-UBS Group set a CHF 48 target price on Lafargeholcim and gave the stock a “buy” rating in a research report on Tuesday.
-JPMorgan Chase & Co. set a CHF 50 price objective on Lafargeholcim and gave the stock a “buy” rating in a report on Friday, October 30th.
-Finally, Morgan Stanley set a CHF 58 price objective on Lafargeholcim and gave the stock a “buy” rating in a report on Friday, October 30th.
-One analyst has rated the stock with a hold rating and nine have issued a buy rating to the company.
-The stock currently has an average rating of “Buy” and an average price target of CHF 51.57.
+A number of other equities research analysts have also issued reports on LHN.
+Barclays set a CHF 54 price target on Lafargeholcim and gave the company a buy rating in a research report on Monday, November 2nd.
+Credit Suisse Group set a CHF 64 price objective on Lafargeholcim and gave the company a buy rating in a report on Thursday, January 7th.
+JPMorgan Chase & Co. set a CHF 51 price objective on Lafargeholcim and gave the company a buy rating in a report on Thursday, January 7th.
+The Goldman Sachs Group set a CHF 56 price objective on Lafargeholcim and gave the company a buy rating in a report on Monday, November 30th.
+Finally, UBS Group set a CHF 48 price objective on Lafargeholcim and gave the company a buy rating in a report on Monday.
+One equities research analyst has rated the stock with a hold rating and nine have issued a buy rating to the company.
+The company currently has an average rating of Buy and a consensus price target of CHF 51.97.

 Receive News & Ratings for Lafargeholcim Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Lafargeholcim and related companies with MarketBeat.com's FREE daily email newsletter.